 Where in Botswana will I be working?

-During your time doing conservation volunteer work in Botswana, you will be based at the Projects Abroad Wild at Tuli reserve, which is close to the border of South Africa.
+During your time doing conservation volunteer work in Botswana, you will be based at a Projects Abroad reserve in the Tuli Block, which is close to the border of South Africa.

 Located on the banks of the mighty Limpopo River you will find yourself in the very heart of the bush.
 With a large elephant population, crocodiles lazing happily in the warm river sand and a nightly lullaby of hyena giggles and lion roars, Tuli is truly a wild place.

-The Wild at Tuli camp where you will be staying has a rustic, safari feel to it.
-You can spend starry evenings exchanging stories next to the campfire with other volunteers and local staff members, and hot afternoons cooling down in the pristine pool.
+The Tuli Block camp where you will be staying has a rustic, safari feel to it.
+You can spend starry evenings exchanging stories about the Big Five animals next to the campfire with other volunteers and local staff members, and hot afternoons cooling down in the pristine pool.

 As a Conservation volunteer in Botswana, you can expect to work five or six hours a day.
 Your workload will be divided as follows: